 - Must be the same discount amount available to all employees, or it is taxable

-- Working condition fringe benefits
+- Working condition benefits

 - De minimis benefits